-- What are the disadvantages of bridge financing?
+- What are the disadvantages of bridging loans?

-- What would your interest repayment options be?
+- What are interest repayment options on a bridging loan?

 Bridge loans may also be referred to as ‘caveat loans’, ‘standby facilities’ or ‘swing loans’.
 In the UK, the term ‘bridging loan’ is more commonly used.